"THE 2017 HEART OF WINTER COLLECTION" • From PATTI SIMPSON WARD Creating Memories in the "Americana" Fine Art Style

 FIND MY ARTWORK

-COMPLETE LIST ~ As I mentioned above, on my Art Venues page, I've shared details about upcoming First Fridays, fine art festivals and other venues as they unfold throughout the year.
-You will also find a list of shops and galleries that carry my work in the greater Northwest.
+COMPLETE LIST ~ As mentioned above, my Art Venues page shares more about future events and venues that carry my work in the Northwest.
 Here are just a few:

 GIVING BACK TO THE COMMUNITY ~ The Friends of Coeur d'Alene Park, The Friends of Moore-Turner Heritage Gardens, Spokane Preservation Advocate ~ And More!

-ART DONATIONS ~ I also give framed artwork to many local causes like the Gonaga Prep Auction, Light the Way Childhood Cancer, the Ronald McDonald House Cobra Polo event, First Tee, Spokane Symphony's Concert in the Park, Wishing Star, Spokane Preservation Advocates, Christmas Tree Elegance ~ and more.
+ART DONATIONS ~ I also give framed artwork to many local causes like the Gonzaga Prep Auction, Light the Way Childhood Cancer, the Ronald McDonald House Cobra Polo event, First Tee, Spokane Symphony's Concert in the Park, Wishing Star, Spokane Symphony's Christmas Tree Elegance (see the image of this year's piece below) ~ and more.

 For a complete list of causes I support, please visit my Biography page.
 The list is near the bottom of the page.